lady-h-world/My_Garden/reading_pages/param_tuning_1.md

 Similar to the Queen, in Applied Data Science, we can adjust the hyperparameters of a model in order to get an optimal output, this process is known as “Hyperparameter Optimization” (HPO).

-<p align="center">🌱 <b>Seeds Collection Time!</b> 🌱</p>
+<p align="center">🌱 <b>Sprouts Collection Time!</b> 🌱</p>

-The seeds in this stop has the power of appliying the latest HPO technology in classical classification & regression as well as deep learning problems, using FLAML, Optuna and Keras Tuner.
+The sprouts in this stop has the power of appliying the latest HPO technology in classical classification & regression as well as deep learning problems, using FLAML, Optuna and Keras Tuner.
 <p>&nbsp;</p>

 ## FLAML vs Optuna - HPO for Classical Machine learning